AdamRobinsonSE/AdamRobinsonSE/README.md

 <h1 align="center">Hi 👋, I'm Adam Robinson</h1>
 <h3 align="center"> I've been running a personal training business for over six years, and when COVID hit, my business took a hit as well.
 While being shut down for COVID, I explored coding and software engineering through freeCodeCamp.
 Once I was operational again, I didn't want to stop coding and learning.
-I decided to enroll in 100Devs to further my learning.
+I decided to enroll in 100Devs to further my education.
 Once I saw and experienced the ability to imagine, create, and solve real problems with code, I went all-in on software development.
 .</h3>